nemophilasort/nemophilasort.github.io/.github/CONTRIBUTING.md

 Join the [Contributors team](https://github.com/orgs/nemophilasort/teams/contributors) to get started.

+# Publishing Changes

+All check-ins to `main` are automatically published via GitHub Actions

 # Ground Rules

 * Only add NEMOPHILA songs to the song list when adding songs.